-Are you using the right intranet software?
 Does everything I've mentioned above sound out of reach for you?
 Perhaps you're not using the right intranet software.
 Take a look at the free Intranet Comparison Guide for more information on the types of intranet tools that exist, and which one would suit you depending on your business needs orbook a demo with Happeo.
 We can help you improve employee engagement, internal communications, and even productivity.